anjibabuIITK/anjibabuIITK/README.md

       of setup the auto cleanup feature for every 30days.
 Users can control over auto-clean setting to off or change the period of days to clean etc when required.

-- 💬 **Research Interest**

-       - Molecular Dynamics
-       - Computational Biology
-       - CV discovery using neural networks or deep learning
-       - Developement of enhanced sampling methods and Machine learning.

-- ⚡**Status of Ph.D.**

-       Expected to submit thesis in next 3 months

 ### Publications:

 1. [**Boosting the Conformational Sampling by Combining Replica Exchange with Solute Tempering and Well-Sliced Metadynamics**](https://onlinelibrary.wiley.com/doi/10.1002/jcc.26752)